bikeshaving/crank/website/guides/07-lifecycles.md

 console.log(document.body.innerHTML); // ""
 renderer.render(<Numbers />, document.body);
 console.log(document.body.innerHTML); // ""

-renderer.render(null, document.body);
-renderer.render(<Numbers />, document.body);
-console.log(document.body.innerHTML); // "1"
 ```

 ## Cleaning Up

-When a generator component is removed from the tree, Crank calls the `return` method on the generator object.
+When a generator component is removed from the tree, Crank calls the `return` method on the component’s generator object.
 You can think of it as whatever `yield` expression your component was suspended on being replaced by a `return` statement.
 This means any loops your component was in when the generator suspended are broken out of, and code after the yield does not execute.

 You can take advantage of this behavior by wrapping your `yield` loops in a `try`/`finally` block to release any resources that your component may have used.